Privacy Policy

 The Personal Data Controller processes your personal data for the following purposes and in the following scope:

-• to take action before concluding the contract at your request (i.e. to create your account), that is data provided in the registration form on the Internet Service, i.e. e-mail address, name and family name, telephone number; to provide Services which require the creation of the Account, we process your data specified in the Account, including data on implemented services and paid services;
+- to take action before concluding the contract at your request (i.e. to create your account), that is data provided in the registration form on the Internet Service, i.e. e-mail address, name and family name; to provide Services which require the creation of the Account, we process your data specified in the Account, including data on implemented services and paid services;

-• to provide services which do not require that you create the Account, that is to browse the website of the Internet Services, use chat or other Services and to contact in relation with the use of the contact form, we process personal data related to your activity in the Internet Service, in other words, information about the content you browse, data on sessions of your device, operating system, browser, location, unique ID, IP address;
+- to provide services which do not require that you create the Account, that is to browse the website of the Internet Services, use chat or other Services and to contact in relation with the use of the contact form, we process personal data related to your activity in the Internet Service, in other words information about content you browse, data on sessions of your device, operating system, browser, location, unique ID, IP address;

-• to perform the provision of Services Contract and allow to use functionalities that require the creation of an account, i.e. ordering online training, delivery of online training, payment for online training and other services, users communications, we process personal data provided by you and through forms as well as data regarding your activity on the Internet Service, i.e. data concerning the Services you are viewing, as well as session data, your device, and operating system, browser, location, and a unique ID.
-The provision of some data is a prerequisite for using certain Services and account functionality (mandatory data).
+- to perform the provision of Services Contract and allow to use functionalities that require the creation of an account, i.e. access to online trainings and courses, payment information management, users communications, we process personal data provided by you and forms as well as data regarding your activity on the Internet Service, i.e. data concerning the Services you are viewing, as well as session data, your device and operating system, browser, location and unique ID.
+Provision of some data is a prerequisite for using certain Services and account functionality (mandatory data).
 Our system automatically marks mandatory data.
-As a consequence of your failure to provide such data, we will not be able to provide certain services and functionalities of the Account.
+As a consequence of your failure to provide such data we will not be able to provide certain Services and functionalities of the Account.
 Contrary to data marked as mandatory, providing other personal data is voluntary;

 Categories of Personal Data Concerned